apioo/psx/doc/concept/data.rst

    :lines: 33-49
    :prepend: <?php

-Then it is possible to import the data into an record through an importer class.
+Then it is possible to import the data into a record through a importer class.
-In abstract an importer class takes meta informations from an source and returns an record class containing the data.
+In abstract a importer class takes meta informations from a source and returns a record class containing the data.

 .. literalinclude:: ../../library/PSX/Data/Record/ImporterInterface.php
    :language: php